[Average reading time – 3 minutes]

 Why Is Blogging Still Important in 2020?

-Larger businesses have larger marketing budgets which gives them access to marketing channels that a small business cannot afford.
-Namely television, radio and mainstream newspaper/magazine advertising.
-These options can be extremely costly but of course they can be highly effective at reaching a huge audience.
-A 30 second TV ad run during the half-time break of England’s 2018 World Cup semi final game against Croatia cost around £400K.
+Larger businesses have larger marketing budgets which give them access to marketing channels that a small business cannot afford.
+Namely television, radio, and mainstream newspaper/magazine advertising.
+These options can be extremely costly but of course, they can be highly effective at reaching a huge audience.
+A 30 second TV ad run during the half-time break of England’s 2018 World Cup semi-final game against Croatia cost around £400K.
 Huge brands such as Nike or Coca-Cola will pay massive sums for the opportunity of reaching 25m+ people in just 30 seconds.

 However, there are 5 other benefits that a small business can get from blogging to their audience.

 Whilst blogging probably isn’t the best way of generating awareness of your product, service, or brand, it can certainly help you to reach new potential customers.
 For your blog to be read by new people, it needs to have: